lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-3.md

 - Each subnet spans to 2 Availability Zones.
 ```

-> VPC supports CIDR blocks from /16 to /28
+> [!NOTE] VPC supports CIDR blocks from /16 to /28

 ## SAA - Design Secure Architectures